auk0x01/Sandwich/README.md

 ```

 ## Goal
-Players have to takeover admin account by exploiting specific vulnerability present and need to read contents of `flag.txt` file.
+Players have to takeover admin account by exploiting a vulnerability and need to read contents of `flag.txt` file.

 ## Important Note
 DUE TO THE NATURE OF VULNERABILITY DEMONSTRATED IN THIS CHALLENGE, YOUR EXPLOIT CAN TAKE HOURS TO FINISH.